 The first observatory in New South Wales was established by Captain William Dawes in 1788, at the western point of Sydney Cove.
 The point was named Point Maskelyne in honour of the Astronomer Royal, who supplied Dawes with books and instruments to carry out his astronomical work, including quadrants, clocks, telescopes and sextants.
 Dawes made observations on the First Fleet voyage and at the prefabricated observatory once ashore.
 He also recorded meteorological data during his time in Sydney, including rainfall, wind, temperature and air pressure.

 Dawes's observatory was primarily established to determine the longitude east or west of Greenwich, to improve navigation.
 Until the invention of a reliable chronometer, there was a strong link between astronomy and navigation because longitude was calculated using the positions of the sun and moon.

 Following Brisbane's departure from the colony in 1825, the astronomical instruments he accumulated were purchased by the Government.
-Carl Runker was appointed Government Astronomer from 1827 and, following Runker's return to Europe in 1831, James Dunlop was appointed Superintendent at the Parramatta Observatory, a position he held until 1847.
+Rümker was appointed Government Astronomer from 1827 and, following his return to Europe, in 1831 James Dunlop was appointed Superintendent at the Parramatta Observatory, a position he held until 1847.
 The Parramatta Observatory closed after this, as it was in disrepair.

 A new observatory on the hill